haicgu/training/Cloud-Edge/Sedna/README.md

 ```

 ## Deploy Sedna
-Use the YAML files provided and put them in your home folder.
+Use the YAML files in the `res` subfolder and put them in your home folder.
 Edit `lc.yaml` to use the IP address of your master node (check the YAML file content).

 ```
 cd ~